Rob Batters is Director and Head of Managed and Technical Services at Northdoor plc

 While official GDPR publicity has been reducing of late, the risks are still prevalent, with reports of one in ten Brits working from home being non GDPR compliant.
 Whilst the majority of enterprises have implemented good practice for maintaining data records, there are a number of challenges with the protection of this data across a distributed workforce.

 Within the confines of the corporate office high quality security controls are commonplace, and if a GDPR Subject Access Request should arrive most organisations would be able to comply in good time.
-However, two months ago the challenge of tracking personal data increased when the nation began working remotely.
+However, in March 2020, the challenge of tracking personal data increased when the nation began working remotely.
 Now, if your company receives a data subject access request (DSAR) as a result of the GDPR’s right of access, instead of a relatively short query of the corporate databases; you might need to check with employees working from home, ensuring that files have been saved to the enterprise network rather than saved locally.

 In corporate environments, we protect the perimeter, install intrusion detection, and cover black holes by addressing security issues as we find them.
 Can we do the same for disparate endpoints?
 We need to find ways to secure the PCs, laptops, and home PCs, and then we need to be able to locate personal data to respond to GDPR requests.